On this page:

 FDA maintains a separate listing called the List of Prohibited Investment Funds.
 This page lists investment funds that are prohibited for FDA employees because the funds have a stated policy or practice of investing in SROs.

 FDA employees are required to submit an HHS 717-2 Report of Prohibited Financial Interests for Employees of the Food and Drug Administration within 30 days of acquiring an SRO, including situations where the SRO was acquired through accidental purchase, marriage, inheritance, gift, or where a previously-held investment as been designated an SRO on the SRO List or Prohibited Funds List.
-You must submit a completed HHS 717-2 form to Center's DECPOC Mailbox.
+You must submit a completed HHS 717-2 form to your Center's Ethics Liaison Mailbox.

 Aside from searching the SRO List, you may contact an ethics specialist in FDA’s Office of Ethics and Integrity (OEI), who can help you determine whether or not a particular company or business, publicly-traded or privately-held, constitutes an SRO.
 Please provide the business name and/or DUNS Number if possible.